Contact Us

 Chocolate and Coffee Museums

 Peru ranks in the top 10 largest cacao producers in the world.
-If you’re a chocolate addict like us, you don’t want to miss out on a tour of the Choco Museum!
+You don’t want to miss out on a tour of the Choco Museum!
 They have many different combinations of chocolate.
 Probably the most interesting is their coca and chocolate mix, it’s definitely interesting.
 If you haven’t stocked on souvenirs, you can purchase a box or two of a variety of chocolate flavors.

 You can book a mini chocolate workshop and learn how to turn a bean into a bar of chocolate.
 Other options include attending a cooking class, going on a plantation tour or a chocolate, coffee, Pisco and beer tasting.